metamath/lamp-guide/docs/index.md

 (not the other way around).
-So we'll swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) on the right of the "replace what" field.
+So we'll swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) on the right of the "match what" field.

 > Click on the
 > icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)